Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Introduction

 \subsection{Organization of the paper}

-In \cref{sec:notation} we fix our notation and examine the algebraic algebraic structure of forms of $\SL_2$ over number fields, constructing the complex conjugations which control returns of Hecke translates to real submanifolds.
-We take the adelic point view of the Hecke operators, which is more convenient than the one used for the introduction.
+In \cref{sec:notation} we fix our notation and examine the algebraic structure of forms of $\SL_2$ over number fields, constructing the complex conjugations which control returns of Hecke translates to real submanifolds.
+We take the adelic point of view of the Hecke operators, which is more convenient than the one used for the introduction.
 In \cref{sec:homogeneous} we then reduce \cref{thm:main1} to \cref{thm:main2}.
 Before giving the proof of \cref{thm:main2} in \cref{sec:proofs} we devote \cref{sec:smallness} to classifying the stabilizers of the subvarieties that can occur in the recursion and \cref{sec:amp} to constructing the amplifier.

 \begin{acknowledgement*} We would like to thank Elon Lindenstrauss and Manfred Einsiedler for very useful suggestions and fruitful discussions.
-This work forms part of the PhD thesis of the first author at the Hebrew University of Jerusalem. \end{acknowledgement*}
+This work forms part of the PhD thesis of the first author at the Hebrew University of Jerusalem.
+The first author was supported by the ERC grant HomDyn no. 833423.